Michael-Murage/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles lists the files in the directory in long mode

 4-listmorefiles lists all files including hidden in the current directory

+5-listfilesdigitonly lists all files including hidden and their user and group IDs